January can be cold, dreary, and rainy. Luckily, Zupan’s has an abundance of winter citrus to bring a taste of sunshine into this darker time of year!

 Purveyors, Featured Items

-Beloved Sumo Citrus has arrived in our produce departments!
+Beloved Sumo Citrus have arrived in our produce departments!
 These easy to peel citrus are big, juicy, and super sweet!

 These light rosy-pink grapes are syrupy sweet with a delicate floral aroma.